blnknlights/blnknlights.github.io/htb/machines/red_panda/red_panda.md

 ```

 ## Java SpringBoot - SSTI
-We know it's running springboot, so it's some kind of java app, and we controll the search field as an input.
+We know it's running springboot, so it's some kind of java app, and we control the search field as an input.
 [PayloadsAllTheThings - basic SSTI](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#java---basic-injection)

 when attempting a `${7*7}` we get an error, saying that some of the characters we used are banned, cool, that's something